What does the “Ideal” Doctoral Applicant Look Like?

 - 1 from another professor in a second research lab (good if the program you are applying for emphasizes research) -or- from another supervisor of a second Applied Helping Experience (ideal if the program you are applying for emphasizes practice/therapy) -OR- from a faculty member who supervised you on an independent research project (ideal if the program you are applying for emphasizes research)

 - An openness to learning about diversity and social justice, including a willingness to explore and critically examine one’s own beliefs/feelings/values as it relates to cultural identity (e.g., race, sexual orientation), privilege, power, and oppression.
-You don’t need to be an expert; you only need to be willing to grow and consider new perspectives.
+You don’t need to be an expert; you need to be open, non-defensive, and willing to cultivate your critical consciousness over time.

 In closing, I want to stress again that these are attributes of an ideal PhD applicant and most successful applicants don’t align with all of these criteria.
 Your goal is to strengthen your attributes where you can (see my How to Get into a Counseling Psychology PhD Program YouTube video series for more), not needlessly worry yourself about those attributes that can’t realistically be strengthened at this time, and apply broadly to 7-10 programs so that you can maximize your chances of finding a good fit with the right program.

 Take the risk: apply, even when you feel doubt and anxiety.
 These are natural, healthy emotional responses to a challenging task.
 You can choose sit with these feelings (you can hear my therapist self coming out here!) and still submit a great application.
-If you’re interested in the kind of research I do, I seriously hope you will send me an email and/or apply to work with me as one of my doctoral advisees.
+If you’re interested in the kind of research I do, I seriously hope you will apply to work with me as one of my doctoral advisees.

 What does the “Ideal” Master’s applicant look like?